Fiyin-Anne/generate-payment-card/README.md

 */
 ```

-The generator takes in one argument which is a json payload containing a card_brand (string) and user_digits (object).
+The `generate` function takes in one argument which is an object containing a card_brand (string), user_digits (object) and `issuer` (string).
 - `card_brand`: This is the card brand that the user would like to generate a payment card from.
-Currently this package is only able to generate mastercard, visa, American Express and Discover cards.
+Currently, this package is only able to generate Mastercard, Visa, American Express and Discover cards.
 - `user_digits`: The user can specify a sequence of not more or less than ten digits which they want to be a part of the payment card number.
-They can also specify where they want this sequence to be placed by setting `position` to either `startswith`, `contains` or `endswith`.
+They can also specify where they want this sequence to be placed by setting `position` to `startswith`, `contains` or `endswith`.
+This object accepts three keys:
+    - `status`: which shows if the user will be specifying their own sequence of digits.
+This key's property can either be `true`, `false`, 'yes`, or `no`.
+    - `digits`: This is the sequence of 10 digits that the user provides.
+    - `position`: This indicates where the user wants the digits to be placed in the the generated card numbers.
+- `issuer`: This is the specific organization that the user wants the card to be generated from.